Story

 Ensign Valance was posted as a helm officer to the Antares, a posting intended to provide her with bridge experience.
 Early on she proved herself, piloting a shuttle through an ion storm to rescue the crew of a damaged civilian ship.
 While she succeeded, she disregarded guidelines and even disabled the shuttle’s safety protocols to conduct the necessary flying.
 Superiors gave her warnings against this behaviour, but her success spoke for itself, and the confident young officer did not listen as much as she might.

-When she made Lieutenant Junior Grade not long after, she moved on to the USS Potemkin as Chief Bridge Watch Officer.
-The Century-class conducted exploratory missions where she had multiple opportunities to prove her talent on the bridge, but she shone at the Potemkin’s mission to Garavos II.
+When she made Lieutenant Junior Grade not long after, she moved on to the USS Potemkin as an Officer of the Watch.
+The explorer conducted deep-space missions where she had multiple opportunities to prove her talent on the bridge, but she shone at the Potemkin’s mission to Garavos II.
 A territorial local power attacked the Potemkin unprovoked while Valance led the Gamma Watch, and damage to the ship delayed the arrival of the captain.
 Valance commanded the vessel for fifteen minutes of combat before the CO arrived and ordered the withdrawal.
 She was commended for her exceptional decision-making and competence, though the captain noted she had protested the retreat – she believed they could win the fight, while his concern was that Starfleet would not trespass even when attacked without warning.

 The Derby